joshuacox/name-generator/README.md

 `./benchark.sh`

+The rust implementation was able to achieve 2 million results with at max 3 duplicates max in under 35 seconds

 ## Customization

 To add your own nouns and adjectives, create text files in the `alternative-nouns` and `alternative-adjectives` directories.
 Each file should contain one word per line.